 Eastern Children’s Committee, Eastern Development Committee, Eastern Alpine Competition Committee

 A New Hampshire native who grew up racing at Pat’s Peak and Waterville Valley, Sam was a member of the Dartmouth College Ski Team, and then went on to coach at the NorAm and Europa Cup levels as well as on the FIS-University level.
 He began working at BMA in 2008, after spending 5 years coaching in Colorado.
 Sam has been the assistant coach at Harvard University, the head coach at Colby-Sawyer College, and has coached on both the FIS men’s and FIS women’s staffs prior to his current role at BMA.
 Sam lives in nearby Sutton with his wife, Tory Amorello, the Director of Admissions and their daughter, Cecelia.

-Director of Enrollment and Financial Aid, U16/U14 Coach
+Director of Enrollment, Financial Aid and External Affairs, U16/U14 Coach

 B.A.
 Whitman College, M.S., Simmons College